Sudhansh6/sudhansh6.github.io/_posts/Philosophy/recordings1.md

 A philosophical investigation is conceptual.
 Philosophers think through concepts, and their effort is to make sense of experiences and ideas concerning the subject matter.
 Philosophical thinking is speculative, Imaginative/creative, Reflective/Critical, Argumentative, and liberal/inclusive.

-### Speculative thinking

-Knowledge is merely based on experience and **intuitive insights** beyond the expertise of observable facts.
+**Speculative thinking** - Knowledge is merely based on experience and **intuitive insights** beyond the expertise of observable facts.
 It highlights the power of imagination in forming or visualizing something - the existence of the underlying principle.
 For example, Pythagoras used numbers to speculate about reality.
 Thales theorized that five fundamental elements constitute reality.
 Imagination is the spirit of discovery/invention.

 Imagination is the spirit of discovery/invention.

-### Creative Thinking

-Rabindranath Tagore was a poet, philosopher and his poems are among the finest expressions of creativity that aspired to grasp the truth.
+**Creative Thinking** - Rabindranath Tagore was a poet, philosopher and his poems are among the finest expressions of creativity that aspired to grasp the truth.

-### Reflective/critical thinking

-Many philosophers and philosophical traditions accept critical thinking as a method of doing philosophy.
+**Reflective/critical thinking** - Many philosophers and philosophical traditions accept critical thinking as a method of doing philosophy.
 It involves evaluating information, objective analysis of thoughts, skillful application of concepts, and synthesis of ideas.

-### Argumentative thinking

-Philosophical thinking involves arguments.
+**Argumentative thinking** - Philosophical thinking involves arguments.
 Logic takes us from one set of thoughts to another collection of ideas.

-### Liberal and inclusive

-Philosophy would have been a disaster if people were not open-minded/ receptive to new ideas and thoughts.
+**Liberal and inclusive** - Philosophy would have been a disaster if people were not open-minded/ receptive to new ideas and thoughts.
 Although, sometimes dominant philosophical traditions prevail - Philosophical Blindness.

 Philosophical enterprise demands self-scrutiny to eliminate prejudices and dogmas and also competitions - *R. Solomon 2001:100*.